arst/TeleBrief/README.md

 - 🚫 Filters out noise, speculation, ads, and irrelevant content
 - 📊 Presents information in a clean, structured format
 - 📈 Tracks state of important topics over time
+- ⚡ Smart caching of summaries for faster responses

 ## Commands

-- `news` - Get today's news summary from configured channels
+- `news` - Get today's news summary from configured channels (cached for 1 hour)
 - `beat` - Check the current state of monitored topics

+## Performance

+The tool implements smart caching to improve performance:

+- News summaries are cached for 1 hour
+- Subsequent requests within the cache window return instantly
+- Cache is automatically invalidated after 1 hour
+- New summaries are generated only when needed

 ## Configuration